 Finding the Pigeon Mountain trailhead

-Drive west from Calgary to the Dead Man Flat’s exit.
+Drive west on the Trans-Canada Highway from Calgary to the Dead Man Flat’s exit.
 Go south on the overpass and drive up a gravel road to a parking lot located just past the Banff Gate Mountain Resort.
 If it’s busy, you may have to park on the road.

-The trailhead is also used for hiking up West Wind Pass, and Centennial Ridge.
+The trailhead is also used for hiking up the Wind Ridge Trail, and Centennial Ridge.
 (One year we did it as a one-way hike and descended the trail from Mt Allan to the parking lot used for this hike.)
 In theory, you could hike to Skogan Pass too though it’s better in winter when you can ski it, at least if the snow is good.

 If you kept going you would reach Skogan Pass.
 From there you can to a long descent to the parking lot used for the Troll Falls hike.

 Once you turn off onto the Pigeon Mountain trail, hike steeply up through the trees for about 10 minutes to reach an open area.
-Catch your breath before continuing.
+Catch your breath before continuing – as you can see what’s in store for you.

 - The paper map for this hike is Gem Trek Canmore and Kananaskis Village.